gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   - size of cluster is determined by computation load and communication traffic
 - if element is assigned well-defined complex functions and similar off-the-shelf software exists and performance not critical then use **off the shelf solution**

+### Tutorial 1 Jan 16, 2018

+- identification app for Android
+- can be specific or general
+- need 3 experts that guess what the thing is (experts must be disjoint, communicate with central forum)
+- experts can say I don't know
+- must use some sort of database to store results
+- _keep a log book_

+**Deadlines**
+- Feb 9 - SRS Doc (list functional/nf reqs by business event)
+- Mar 9 - Use Case Diagram and SRC Diagram, introduce classes
+- Mar 30 - Code
+- Apr 6 - Final